Last Updated on by

 So, which are the best vegetables for weight loss?
 We’ve compiled this list of delicious options to help you get started:

 Leafy greens include anything that is, well, green and leafy.
 My favorites are red leaf lettuce, collards, spinach, and kale.
-They are incredibly nutritious and will add a lot of bulk to your diet without adding many calories.
+They are incredibly nutritious and will add a lot of bulk to your diet plan without adding many calories.
 They are also high in calcium, which can aid in fat burning as this study If you’ve tried one leafy green and weren’t impressed, don’t give up.

 There is such a variety in this family of vegetables that you’re bound to find something you like.
 Not everyone can be a fan of kale!
 If you prefer milder flavors, try a dark lettuce in your salad with a few spinach leaves mixed in.